KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 ## Turning on Debug Printf in Validation Layer

-We suggest to use Vulkan Configurator (`VkConfig`) to enable DebugPrintf
+We suggest to use Vulkan Configurator (`VkConfig`) to enable Debug Printf

-For those who "just need to quick use it" there is a `VK_LAYER_PRINTF_ONLY_PRESET` environment variable that will turn on DebugPrintf and turn off all of the other validation logic.
+For those who "just need to quick use it" there is a `VK_LAYER_PRINTF_ONLY_PRESET` environment variable that will turn on Debug Printf and turn off all of the other validation logic.

 ```bash
 # Windows